Lumanti-Kauri/Saucedemo-Manual-Testing/README.md

 ## Scope of Testing
 Functional testing was performed on the main features of the application such as login, products, cart, checkout, and order flow.

-## Test Case Document
+## Documents
-SuceDemo_Manual Test - Test Case.pdf
+- SuceDemo_Manual Test - Test Case.pdf

-## Bug Report Document
-SuceDemo_Manual Test - Bug Report.pdf
+- SuceDemo_Manual Test - Bug Report.pdf

 ## Areas Covered
 - Login functionality